As part of the development of a camp management plan (see the camp management plan template), consider:

 Due regard should be given to the welfare of animals present, following the requirements of the Prevention of Cruelty to Animals Act 1979.

-If Level 2 management actions need to be undertaken during the day, works must immediately cease and Office of Environment and Heritage immediately notified, if:
+If Level 2 management actions need to be undertaken during the day, works must immediately cease and the Department immediately notified, if:

 - 30% or more of the adult flying-foxes leave the roost for 5 minutes or more